MidoriYakumo/learnopengl-qt3d/doc/Hello-Window.md

 **Scene3D** is the QtQuick component to bridge QtQuick and Qt3D, Scene3D is a QQuickItem, its Component3D children can be rendered in the 3D scene.

-There are several ways to create Qt3D scene, ([https://forum.qt.io/topic/68781/scene3d-vs-qt3dquickwindow-pictures-differ/2](https://forum.qt.io/topic/68781/scene3d-vs-qt3dquickwindow-pictures-differ/2))
+There are several ways to create Qt3D scene ([https://forum.qt.io/topic/68781/scene3d-vs-qt3dquickwindow-pictures-differ/2](https://forum.qt.io/topic/68781/scene3d-vs-qt3dquickwindow-pictures-differ/2))

 1. Qt3DQuickWindow + Component3D components for pure Qt3D app: